vedxyz/leetcode-solutions/README.md

   On each level of the recursion, the current item is swapped with an element on the right.
   The base case occurs when there are no elements left to swap.

+### Q48 - Rotate Image

+- Straightforward problem, it's just kinda tricky to get all the indices right.

 ### Q53 - Maximum Subarray

 - Following Kadane's algorithm, you need to discard any current sum that is negative, as it will never contribute positively.